Depending on how much lease is left on the property, the amount that of the freehold cost will vary considerably.

 However, if the length of unexpired time left on the lease is greater than eighty years, the marriage value is ignored under the act.
 The owner of the property may also make a case for development potential and money owed regarding this.

-Chartered Surveyors specialise in determining the potential costs of buying a freehold.
+Chartered Surveyors specialise in determining the potential for what the freehold cost should be.
 When you have purchased a freehold, you have complete ownership of the land and buildings.

 Freehold provides the buyer with the right to do as they like with their home, subject to legal and planning controls.